The Hidden Fortress: Production

-This was Kurosawa's first feature filmed in a widescreen format, Tohoscope, which he continued to use for the next decade.
-The Hidden Fortress was originally presented with Perspecta directional sound, which was re-created for the Criterion Blu-ray release.
+The Hidden Fortress was Kurosawa's first feature filmed in a widescreen format, Tohoscope, which he continued to use for the next decade.
+The film was originally presented with Perspecta directional sound, which was re-created for the Criterion Blu-ray release.

 Key parts of the film were shot in Hōrai Valley in Hyōgo and on the slopes of Mt.
 Fuji, where bad weather from the record-breaking Kanagawa typhoon delayed the production.
 Toho's frustration with Kurosawa's slow pace of shooting led to the director forming his own production company the following year, though he continued to distribute through Toho.

 Music

-The film has musical score by Masaru Sato.
+The film's musical score was composed by Masaru Sato.
 The soundtrack album comprises 65 tracks.